welteki/docs.actuated.dev/docs/faq.md

 +runs-on: actuated-16gb-8cpu
 ```

 You must set both RAM and vCPU at the same time.
-For arm64 builds, the format follows the same convention: `actuated-arm64-16gb-8cpu`.
+For arm64 builds, the format follows the same convention: `actuated-arm64-16gb-8cpu`.'

+Bear in mind that if you set the RAM higher than the default, this may result in fewer concurrent VMs being scheduled on a single server.

+The maximum amount of vCPU that can be set for a single job is 32 vCPU, this is an implementation detail of Firecracker and may change in the future.

 ### Running out of disk space for jobs